-Youth Breeding Sheep Fitting & Grooming Thursday, March 1, 2018 at 2pm
+Youth Breeding Sheep Fitting & Grooming (OPTIONAL)

+Thursday, February 28, 2019 at 3pm

 The main objective in a Fitting and Grooming contest is to present a well-groomed animal to the judge.
 A well-groomed animal displays the exhibitor's ability to fit (shape the wool) to a prime finished appearance.
 A clean, well-trained animal is important to this process.
-The fitting and grooming of breeding sheep should best display the breeding and conformation gualities of the animal.
+The fitting and grooming of breeding sheep should best display the breeding and conformation qualities of the animal.

-- 1. Exhibitors must sign up by Thursday, March 1st at 12:30pm - 2.
+- 1. Exhibitors must sign up by Thursday, February 28th at 2pm - 2.
 All breeding sheep participants may compete in one breeding sheep fitting and grooming contest. - 3.
 Animals should not be fitted and groomed prior to the show. - 4.
 Exhibitors will form teams of no more than 3.
 Max of 2 Seniors.
 Max of 2 Exhibitors from the same Club/ Chapter.
-Official rules will be available at the initial weigh in.
+Official rules will be available at the check in.